Henry Luce: Early life and education

-Magazines
+Career

 Nightly discussions of the concept of a news magazine led Luce and Hadden, both age 23, to quit their jobs in 1922.
 Later that same year, they partnered with Robert Livingston Johnson and another Yale classmate to form Time Inc.

-Luce, supported by Editor-in-Chief T. S. Matthews, appointed Whittaker Chambers as acting Foreign News editor in 1944, despite the feuds that Chambers had with reporters in the field.
+Luce, who remained editor-in-chief of all his publications until 1964, was also an influential figure in the Republican Party.
+Supported by editor-in-chief T. S. Matthews, he appointed Whittaker Chambers as acting Foreign News editor in 1944, despite Chambers' well-known feuds with reporters in the field.
+In 1941, he authored an editorial for Life titled "The American Century", in which he articulated his vision for the role of U.S. foreign policy for the remainder of the 20th century.

-Luce, who remained editor-in-chief of all his publications until 1964, maintained a position as an influential member of the Republican Party.
 An instrumental figure behind the so-called "China Lobby", he played a large role in steering American foreign policy and popular sentiment in favor of Kuomintang leader Chiang Kai-shek and his wife, Soong Mei-ling, in their war against the Japanese.
 (The Chiangs appeared in the cover of Time eleven times between 1927 and 1955.)

-Luce penned a famous editorial in Life magazine in 1941, called "The American Century", which defined the role of U.S. foreign policy for the remainder of the 20th century (and perhaps beyond).

-He died in Phoenix, Arizona in 1967.
-At his death, he was said to be worth $100 million in Time Inc. stock.
-Most of his fortune went to the Henry Luce Foundation, where his son Henry III served as chairman and chief executive for many years.

-Family
+In a 1965 diary entry, British publisher Cecil Harmsworth King recorded a dinner with Luce, noting that although Luce was "getting old and deaf," he remained a formidable personality.
+King reported that Luce praised the progress made in Taiwan and expressed contempt for the People's Republic of China, observing that its steel production was only 10 million tons a year, roughly the tonnage the United States used for ash-cans.

+Personal life

-Luce met his first wife, Lila Hotz, while he was studying at Yale in 1919.
+Luce met his first wife, Lila Hotz, while he was studying at Yale University in 1919.
 They married in 1923 and had two children, Peter Paul and Henry Luce III, before divorcing in 1935.

-In 1935 he married his second wife, Clare Boothe Luce, who had an 11-year-old daughter, Ann Clare Brokaw, whom he raised as his own.
-He died in Phoenix, Arizona in 1967.
+In 1935, he married his second wife, Clare Boothe Luce, who had an 11-year-old daughter, Ann Clare Brokaw, whom he raised as his own.
+Ann Clare died in a car accident when she was 19.

+Luce died of a coronary occlusion on February 28, 1967 in Phoenix, Arizona.
+He was 68.
 At his death, he was said to be worth $100 million in Time Inc. stock.
-Most of his fortune went to the Henry Luce Foundation, where his son Henry III served as chairman and chief executive for many years.
+Most of his fortune went to the Henry Luce Foundation.

-Recognition
+Legacy

 He was honored by the United States Postal Service with a 32¢ Great Americans series (1980–2000) postage stamp.
 Luce was inducted into the Junior Achievement U.S. Business Hall of Fame.

+Henry Luce Foundation

+The Henry Luce Foundation, Inc. is a private, nonprofit organization incorporated in New York.
+It was established in 1936 by Henry Luce in his thirties.
+His son Henry III served as its chairman and chief executive for many years.